BatsResearch/taglets/README.md

 We recommend reading more about `accelerate` before you try to use multiple gpus: https://huggingface.co/docs/accelerate/

-To use the above example script with multiple gpus, you want to modify the part we set up the task as following:
+To use the above example script with GPU support, you want to modify the part we set up the task as following:

 ```python
 import random